Wednesday, January 22, 2025

 Clients rely on software to function intuitively and predictably.
 When something disrupts their workflow or doesn't meet reasonable expectations, they rightly label it as a bug.
 Conversely, suppliers frequently hide behind vague requirements, using loopholes to avoid fixing issues unless explicitly documented.

+This disagreement often shows up in simple, real-world scenarios.
 For example, consider an online form designed to collect UK phone numbers.
 Is that a bug if a user can enter letters instead of numbers?
 The client would argue yes—it prevents valid data entry and should have been accounted for.
 The supplier, in contrast, might claim that since validation rules were not explicitly stated, they are not responsible.
 This kind of evasiveness only serves to frustrate clients and degrade trust in the development process.

 Software inherently includes implicit requirements.
 Much like a cookbook doesn’t instruct the reader to fetch a pan before cooking, some aspects of functionality should be assumed.
 However, suppliers often exploit ambiguity to deflect responsibility, insisting that anything not meticulously spelt out is outside the scope.